 1832: The 1989 book "The Robertson and May Families..." reports that Peter Troutman received a military pension beginning in 1832.

 1835: The 1989 book "The Robertson and May Families..." indicates that Benjamin Troutman had a daughter named Eleanora Troutman who was born in 1835.
+Reportedly, the February 6, 1863 estate settlement of Benjamin Troutman indicates that he had a daughter named Eleanora who was the wife of a Reiber.
 According to John R. Reiber's 1991 book "The Reiber Genealogy", Benjamin and Catherine Troutman's daughter Elnora was born in Southampton Township on April 30, 1835 and married Jonathan Reiber (a distant cousin of mine) during the 1850s.

 1836: Peter Trautman's wife Mary is buried at Comps, where her tombstone states, "In memory of Mary B Const. of Peter Troutman.
 Died Novr 14th AD 1836.
 Aged 79 y, 8 m & 14 d.

 1836-1838: The 1989 book "The Robertson and May Families..." reports that Peter Troutman's wife Mary Barbara died in 1836 and he married a woman named Catherine in 1838.